"I forgive," says Rahul Gandhi on his father Rajiv's killers | Law-Order

 "I forgive," says Rahul Gandhi on his father Rajiv's killers

-Congress leader Rahul Gandhi on Wednesday said the killing of his father Rajiv Gandhi in1991 brought him tremendous pain but he nursed no anger or hatred towards those responsible for it.
+Congress leader Rahul Gandhion Wednesday said the killing of his father Rajiv Gandhi in1991 brought him tremendous pain but he nursed no anger orhatred towards those responsible for it and he pardoned them.

-''I felt tremendous pain, but I don't feel anger, I don't feel any hatred or any anger.
-I forgive,'' he said to rounds of applause.
+''I felt trememdous pain, but I don't feel anger, Idon't feel any hatred or any anger.
+I forgive,'' he said torounds of applause.

-To the next question, he said ''violence cannot take away anything from you... my father is alive in me...my father is talking through me.''
-Gandhi interacted with students of BharathidasanGovernment College for Women following a dialogue with people from the fishermen community.
+To the next question related to his political inningsdespite losing his father and grandmother, former PrimeMinister Indira Gandhi, he said, ''violence cannot take awayanything from you... my father is alive in me...my father istalking through me.''
+Gandhi interacted with students of BharathidasanGovernment College for Women and asked them to not address himas 'sir' and instead call him 'Rahul,' while most addressedhim as Rahul 'Anna' (elder brother).

-TNCC chief K S Alagiri had said a few months ago that if the Rajiv case convicts were to be set free, a demand would arise for the release of all ''murder convicts'' who had spent over 25 years in prison.
+TNCC chief K S Alagiri had said a few months ago thatif the Rajiv case case convicts were to be set free, a demandwould arise for the release of all ''murder convicts'' who hadspent over 25 years in prison.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)